Top Things to Do in Kyoto

 What to bring

-• Comfortable clothing — you’ll remove shoes before entering the tea room.
+• Please bring socks, as shoes must be removed before entering the tea room.

 What’s not allowed